1Mohamed-Maher1/HTML-Fundamentals/README.md

 - Achievements: Completed quizzes and challenges to reinforce learning.
 ---
 ### HTML Tables
+- Topics (Planned):

-- Topics (Planned):Basic and advanced table structures.
+⁃ Basic and advanced table structures.

 ⁃ Enhancements for merging cells and improving accessibility.